 How to get rid of Advanced Mac Cleaner from a web browser on Mac?

 If Advanced Mac Cleaner has hijacked your web browser on your Mac, resetting the browser can help reclaim it.
 This process may erase some data, but it's a key step in wiping out the annoying changes the virus made.
-Now, we’ll show how you can do it for different browsers:
+Now, we’ll show you how to do it for different browsers.

 Remove Advanced Mac Cleaner virus from Safari